ObjectOops/icmc/slides/pages/days/day05.md

     }
 }

-class SecondClass { // `SecondClass` is top-level, but not public.
+// `SecondClass` is top-level, but not public.
-    public static void baz() { // It cannot be accessed outside the package1 package.
+// It cannot be accessed outside the `package1` package. class SecondClass {
+    public static void baz() {
         System.out.println("Baz");
     }
 }